-My Udemy online singing programme for beginners to advanced vocalists is available to my blog followers at the discounted price of £10 here.
+My online singing programme for advanced vocalists is available here.

 Would you like to learn to accompany yourself quickly?
-My Udemy Piano for Singers course is available at the discounted price of £9.99 here.
+My Piano for Singers course is available here.

 For news and articles delivered straight to your inbox join our mailing list here.